 Several historic structures from the 1800's still exist on Kineo.
 One can walk around cottage row and still see some restored cottages and the original golf club house within simple walking distance of the lodge, or more adventurous hikers strolling up Blueberry Hill might reveal a historic water tank reclaimed by the forest.

 Mt.
 Katahdin is a very strenuous hike- the tallest mountain in Maine and the terminus of the AppalachianTrail.
+It resides in Baxter State Park a primitive park with the most challenging and tallest peaks in the state.

 For those not wanting to summit a peak, there is also a popular gorge hike about an hour away at Gulf Hagus with waterfalls and features worth hiking along.
 Others, venture a few hours east and explore Acadia National Park.
 See below for links.